 East Herts Council has embarked on a drive to transform the way in which it delivers its services by enabling as many as possible to be requested and delivered on a virtual basis.
 Parking Services has dipped its toe in these waters in a number of areas.
-For example, the new car park management machines installed in 2016/17 enable motorists to purchase a 'virtual', open ended parking session, the existence of which is communicated electronically to devices carried by Civil Enforcement Officers.
+For example, the new car park management machines installed in October 2016 enable motorists to purchase a 'virtual', open ended parking session, the existence of which is communicated electronically to smartphones carried by civil enforcement officers.

 Parking Services has committed to being an early adopter of digital services where this will enable customers to engage and transact on their terms, rather than when the Council is able and willing to transact.
-The new parking enforcement contract to be awarded in 2018 and implemented in January 2019 will place great emphasis on the development and provision of back office and front line services on a digital platform.
-The Service will seek to place as many as possible of its key services, including permit management and parking enforcement onto a digital platform during 2017/18 and in subsequent years.
+The new parking enforcement contract to be awarded in 2018 will place great emphasis on the development and provision of back office and front line services on a digital basis.
+The service will seek to place as many as possible of its key services, including permit management and parking enforcement onto a digital platform during 2017/18.